How to Setup Wordpress Blog Quickly and Easily

 Posts are blog articles.

-If you want to blog, you can create, write, edit, schedule and publish blog entries here.
-If you click on posts, you will see all the blog articles that you have saved as a draft version and all blog articles that you have published.
-If you want to create a new blog, you can click on ‘add new’.
+You can create, write, edit, schedule, and publish blog entries here if you want to blog.
+If you click on posts, you will see all the blog articles you saved as a draft version and all blog articles you published.
+If you want to create a new blog, click on add new.

 Media

-This option is for making a list of links in the sidebar (almost no one does that nowadays and it can be done in a simpler way).
+This option is for making a list of links in the sidebar (almost no one does that nowadays, and it can be done more simply).

 Pages